-As a funeral director, you can find yourself facing both sides of suicide – a family left to grieve the loss of a loved one to a suicide death, as well as individuals who are having thoughts of suicide.
+As a funeral director, you can find yourself facing both sides of suicide: a family left to grieve the loss of a loved one to a suicide death and/or individuals who are having thoughts of suicide.
 Both of these are not only difficult and potentially overwhelming support scenarios to navigate, but they are so important to the health and safety of your funeral home families.
-We wanted to bring you a quick post that you can easily bookmark for those moments that you need a refresher or some support on the tips and resources available that can help both you and your families.
+We wanted to bring you a quick post that you can easily bookmark for those moments that you need a refresher or some support on the tips and resources available for you and your families.

 National Suicide Prevention Lifeline Network (Hotline and Online Chat)